codepath/android_guides/Fragment-Navigation-Drawer.md

 Now, let's setup the drawer in our activity.
 We can also setup the menu icon too.

+Note: Make sure you implement the correct onPostCreate method.
+There are 2 of them one of which does not show the hamburger icon.

 ```java
 public class MainActivity extends AppCompatActivity {
 	private DrawerLayout mDrawer;